Medicare Part D Enrollment Period – Prepare For It Now

 There are some plans that do not have a deductible.
 The amount you pay for your prescription before the coverage kicks in depends on the deductible requirements.
-Per Medicare requirements, no plan can have a deductible that is more than $360 in 2016.
-In 2017, the yearly deductible cap will increase to $400.
+Per Medicare requirements, no plan can have a deductible that is more than $415 in 2019.
+In 2018, the yearly deductible cap was $405.

 Coverage in the gap

 Most Medicare plans have what is considered a coverage gap.
 The coverage gap is also called the “donut hole.”
 When a person is within the donut hole, it means that they have to pay more of the costs associated with their prescription drugs.
-In 2016, a person will not fall into the donut hole until they, along with the plan, have collectively spent $3,310 on prescription drug costs.
-In 2017, this amount increases to $3,700.
+In 2019, a person will not fall into the donut hole until they, along with the plan, have collectively spent $3,820 on prescription drug costs.

 After this point in time, a person who is within the donut hole will have to pay a certain percentage of the costs of their brand name and generic prescription drugs.
 Before the Affordable Care Act, the person had to pay all of the costs for their prescription drugs while in the donut hole.
 The new law, however, now requires that the Medicare program pick up more of the costs, so that drugs are more affordable for Americans during this period.

-Once you spend $4,850 in out-of-pocket costs in 2016, you are no longer in the coverage gap.
+Once you spend $5,100 in out-of-pocket costs in 2019, you are no longer in the coverage gap.
 Your catastrophic coverage provision kicks in at this point.
 From then, you are only required to pay a small amount for coinsurance for any additional medication.
-In 2017, the out-of-pocket threshold will be $4,950.
 Consult your explanation of benefits (EOB) to determine your eligibility for the Medicare Part D plan.

 How do formularies work?